slobentanzer/causality_perspective_2023/manuscript.md

 In the field of systems biology, however, great hopes of causal insights from large-scale omics studies have largely been thwarted by the complexity of molecular mechanisms and the inability of existing methods to distinguish between correlation and causation [@doi:10.1038/nature09534;@doi:10.1038/s41467-021-25743-9;@doi:10.48550/arXiv.2312.00818].

-Randomised clinical trials ([Glossary][Randomized Clinical Trials]) show that, in a lower-dimensional context, we can reliably identify causal effects.
+Randomised clinical trials ([Glossary][Randomised Clinical Trials]) show that, in a lower-dimensional context, we can reliably identify causal effects.
 By controlling “all” relevant covariates in a trial (via the principle of the gold-standard, randomised, double-blind, and placebo-controlled trial), we isolate the causal effect of the controlled variable, i.e., the treatment.
 In the language of Pearl’s Do-Calculus [@doi:10.48550/arXiv.1210.4852] ([Glossary][Pearl’s Do-Calculus]), we measure the outcome of, for instance, do(“Treat with Vemurafenib”) when conducting a clinical trial on V600E-positive melanoma [@doi:10.1056/NEJMoa1103782].
 However, translating this mode of reasoning into the high-dimensional space of modern omics poses enormous challenges.